kennethleungty/StatsAssume/CONTRIBUTING.md

-Once you have made all your changes, tests, and updated the documentation, make a pull request to move everything back into the main branch of `PyAssume`.
+Once you have made all your changes, tests, and updated the documentation, make a pull request to move everything back into the main branch of `StatsAssume`.
 Be sure to reference the original issue in the pull request.
 Expect some back-and-forth with regards to style and compliance of these rules.